The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Conditions of entry:

-Reentry to France is allowed for: Entry is partially open for citizens and permanent residents of Italy
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Italy

 The government of France has imposed these measures to reduce the spread of COVID-19:

-When taking the train from Paris to Rome, you can choose to depart from train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Your journey can end in train stations such as Roma Termini, Roma Tiburtina and Roma Ostiense.
+When taking the train from Paris to Rome, you can choose to depart from train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Your route can end in train stations such as Roma Termini, Roma Tiburtina and Roma Ostiense.